lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 But for now we'll discover all services as an educational exercise...
 Also to allow for future extension in case we need to support more services.

-Let's learn how to discover GATT Services and Characteristics in the [`pinetime-rust-mynewt`](https://github.com/lupyuen/pinetime-rust-mynewt) firmware for PineTime...
+Let's learn to discover GATT Services and Characteristics in the [`pinetime-rust-mynewt`](https://github.com/lupyuen/pinetime-rust-mynewt) firmware for PineTime...

 # Discover GATT Services and Characteristics